lorenaacuna/GASTLI/README.rst

 Documentation
 =============
-The code documentation, installation guide, and tutorial can be found at
+The code documentation, installation guide, and tutorial can be found here: `https://gastli.readthedocs.io/en/latest/ <https://gastli.readthedocs.io/en/latest/>`_.

 Attribution
 ===========
 If you use GASTLI in your work, please cite the following articles:

 - The base package for gas giants is described in Acuña et al. Submitted
-- Interior-atmosphere coupling algorithm: Acuña et al. (2021).
+- Interior-atmosphere coupling algorithm: `Acuña et al. (2021) <https://www.aanda.org/articles/aa/full_html/2021/03/aa39885-20/aa39885-20.html>`_.

 License
 =======